 Mutations in the IRF6 gene (1q32.2-q32.3), involved in epidermal development and in regulation of craniofacial development, are found in over 70% of patients with VWS.IRF6 mutations are also causal for popliteal pterygium syndrome (see this term).Whole-gene deletions are a very rare cause of VWS and the frequency of partial-gene deletions is not currently known.

-The main differential diagnosis is AD popliteal pterygium syndrome (PPS; see this term).
+The main differential diagnosis is autosomal dominant popliteal pterygium syndrome (PPS; see this term).
 VWS has a milder phenotype; PPS includes popliteal pterygia, syndactyly, and abnormal external genitalia.
 There is significant overlap in the craniofacial features of the two syndromes.
-Other conditions to consider include isolated cleft lip, Kabuki syndrome and Hirschsprung disease (see these terms).
+Other conditions to consider include isolated cleft lip and Kabuki syndrome (see these terms).

 Prenatal diagnosis for at-risk pregnancies is possible provided that the disease-causing allele has been identified in the family.
 Cleft lip can be identified late in pregnancy on prenatal ultrasound.